Namsos (town): Coat of arms

-The coat of arms of the town of Namsos was granted on 5 May 1961.
-The arms were re-granted on 21 October 1966 when the town was merged with several other areas to form the municipality of Namsos.
+The coat of arms of the town of Namsos was granted on 5 May 1961 and they were in use by the town until 1 January 1964 when a large municipal merger took place.
+The arms were re-granted to Namsos Municipality on 21 October 1966 a couple years after the town was merged with several other areas to form the new municipality.
 The arms show a golden moose head on a red background.
 The moose was chosen as a symbol for the municipality, since Namsos is the capital of the forest-rich Namdalen region, and the moose is the "king of the forest".